What Is a Breast Biopsy?

 Types of Breast Biopsy Procedures

-Your doctor will recommend a breast biopsy procedure based on:
+Your doctor will recommend a breast biopsy procedure based on things like:

-- The size of the breast lump or suspicious area
+- The size of the lump or suspicious area

-- If there’s more than one unusual area
+- Whether there’s more than one unusual area

 - If you have other medical problems